Assured Income for the Severely Handicapped: Comparisons with similar provincial programs

 Along with AISH in Alberta, British Columbia, Saskatchewan, and Ontario have basically similar income support for persons with disabilities programs.
 In B.C. it is called the British Columbia Employment & Assistance for Persons with Disabilities (BCEA); the Ontario equivalent is called the Ontario Disability Support Program (ODSP); the Saskatchewan equivalent is called Saskatchewan Assured Income for Disability (SAID).
 These provincial program benefits vary by family status.
 For example, BCEA provides a single recipient with no children C$1,183.42 a month and a single parent with two children $1,609.08 a month in 2020.
-Saskatchewan program gives $931-$1064 a month plus the cost of electricity (amount depends on which city the person lives in).
-While AISH has a personal total net assets of C$100,000 (NOT including the assets of the primary residence AND mode of transportation, like a car), SAID has a liquid asset limit of C$1,500 for a single person and C$3,000 for a couple with no children.
+Saskatchewan program gives $981-$1114 a month plus the cost of electricity (amount depends on which city the person lives in).
+While AISH has a personal total net asset value limit of C$100,000 (not including the assets of the primary residence as well as mode of transportation, like a car), SAID has a liquid asset limit of C$1,500 for a single person and C$3,000 for a couple with no children.
 Every dollar above that amount will be clawed back from the client dollar for dollar.